tari-labs/tari-university/src/network-analysis/probabilistic-attack/MainReport.md

 - Thus, the greater the sample size, the greater the chance of bad nodes in the set being drawn.

 <p align="center"><img src="assets/probability-1.png" width="700" /></p>
 #### **Variation of Total Nodes**

-From a plot of committee size versus probability with a change in $N​$, the total number of nodes, it can be seen that:
+From a plot of committee size versus probability with a change in $N$, the total number of nodes, it can be seen that:

 <p align="center"><img src="assets/probability-2.png" width="700" /></p>

 #### **Variation of Byzantine Fault-tolerance Threshold**

 <p align="center"><img src="assets/probability-3.png" width="700" /></p>
-From a plot of committee size versus probability where the number of nodes remains at 500 with a change in $T​$, the BFT threshold, ranging from 50% to 67%, it can be seen that:
+From a plot of committee size versus probability where the number of nodes remains at 500 with a change in $T$, the BFT threshold, ranging from 50% to 67%, it can be seen that:

 - When the BFT threshold is 50%, the probability is lower when the committee size is small; the probability increases